Democrats’ massive rewrite of America’s election laws dies in GOP filibuster

 Ms. Collins and other Republicans blasted the idea of Congress overruling states’ ability to decide how to conduct their elections and which anti-fraud measures to adopt, such as strict voter ID requirements.

-Sen. Lisa Murkowski of Alaska, another Republican centrist, said the country’s governing institutions are at “a very weak moment,” and it’s all the more reason why the hard-left approach was wrong.
+Sen. Lisa Murkowski of Alaska, another centrist Republican, said the country’s governing institutions are at “a very weak moment” and it’s all the more reason why the hard-left approach was wrong.

 “Americans need to have faith in our institutions.
 They need to know that our elections are fair, that they are easy and accessible for all.
 And we can’t instill that trust with a wholly partisan effort,” she said.